 “We’re all mad now,” she gasps, shaking in our embrace.
 “We’re all mad now!”

 Cyran sends a messenger, telling me to fly and reconnoiter the enemy’s positions and our own, but I can’t raise the flit.
 Even after Shermio forces some sort of choking-sticky nut butter down my throat I can’t make it fly.
 I stare down at the slugs imbedded in the wood and wonder if they killed it.

-But then we don't have to guess the enemy's position, because they fall upon us again.
+But then we don’t have to guess the enemy’s position, because they fall on us again.
 I feel the incessant percussion of battle pound me, pound my bones, crack my skull, powder me.
-I don't know what's left that fights and runs and fights and runs and fights.
+I don’t know what’s left that fights and runs and fights and runs and fights.

 Wednesday, February 3, 2709